cville/conduct/README.md

 ### What about ...?

-The code of conduct is open source, and you are welcome to contact one of the authors directly (contact information is on GitHub profile pages), [open an issue](https://github.com/cville/conduct/issues/new), or send a [pull request](https://github.com/cville/conduct/pulls).
+The code of conduct is open source, and you are welcome to contact the authors directly (contact information is on GitHub profile pages), [open an issue](https://github.com/cville/conduct/issues/new), or send a [pull request](https://github.com/cville/conduct/pulls).

 ## License